 You can create a content distribution plan based on actual data.
-Scan the channels your audience are using and look at the content format shared most often.
+Scan the channels your audience is using and look at the content format shared most often.

 The end result is a handy guide to show which formats and channels to use — based on your content topic.

-Spoiler alert: your schedule shouldn’t be “whenever we’ve got time.”
-Developing a regular posting schedule creates consistency.
-That’s essential to building an audience.
+Developing a regular posting schedule creates consistency which is essential to building an audience.
 If they know you post new content every week, they’ll come back weekly to read it.

 The next part of your content process is developing your marketing calendar.
-These calendars will help keep your writers on track by letting them plan all your content based on the frequency you just decided.
+These calendars will help keep your writers on track by letting them plan all your content based on your decided frequency.